crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/quickstart.md

 ### Setup the acquisition

-Now that we have installed the necessary items, we need to set up the CrowdSec [Acquisition](/concepts.md#acquisition) to expose the Application Security Component to our Nginx web server.
-This step is needed so that our Nginx server can forward requests to the AppSec Component for analysis and verdict.
+Having installed the required components, it's time to configure the CrowdSec [Acquisition](/concepts.md#acquisition) to connect the Application Security Component with our Nginx web server.
+This configuration allows our Nginx server to send requests to the AppSec Component for evaluation and decision-making.

  - Create the `/etc/crowdsec/acquis.d/` directory with `mkdir -p /etc/crowdsec/acquis.d/` (if it doesn't exist on your machine)
  - Put the following content in `/etc/crowdsec/acquis.d/appsec.yaml` :